marcysutton/gatsby-site/content/posts/remote-work-van-life/index.md

 About a year into our relationship he bought a 2-wheel-drive van and converted it to 4x4 himself, making it beefier and more capable with 37" tires and custom front and rear bumpers housing recovery equipment, hitch mounts, furnace and cooking fuel, a full-size spare, generator box, and bike rack.
 I also put in a queen-size memory foam mattress and a Webasto diesel furnace that made it comfortable.

 I came to see a van as a superior overland vehicle compared to motorcycles.
 I could bring the dog, sleep in comfort all year long, and stow plenty of gear and tools (including a kitchen kit to cook food: I eat pretty well in the middle of nowhere!).
 I've been able to carry a tripod and camera gear, and rekindle my love for night photography.
-A van also unlocks the real possibility of remote work for me once I've invested in a good "house" electrical setup in the van.
+A van also unlocked the real possibility of remote work for me once I experienced a good "house" electrical setup.
 I can work on a laptop in the van even when it's raining or snowing outside.

 <figure>